“You’re looking pretty fat, Charity!”

-Of all the dreams I have for Foodlets, it all boils down to loving food.
+Of all the dreams I have for Foodlets, it all boils down to raising kids who love good food.
 Good food, shared with people.

-You can’t do that if your habit is always refusing to try anything new, so encouraging mini foodies to be brave is a big part of it.
+You can’t do that if your habit is always refusing to try anything new, so encouraging my kids to be brave is a big part of it.
 (One of my favorite lines for reluctant eaters is: What if you’d never tried chocolate ice cream?
 Just think about what else you might be missing if you stop trying new things now!)

 Do you know what food isn’t?